'A memoir to shine a light in the darkest of nights . . . a story of redemption' – journalist Tony Parsons.

 In Young Offender we see what turned a good kid into a wanted criminal.
 Abused by his uncle, bullied at school, at the age of twelve he found the safety he craved in the ranks of a local gang in West London.
 He graduated from shoplifting to armed robbery and for five years Michael was in and out of Feltham, on a downward spiral of crime and drug and alcohol addiction.
 At rock bottom, he began attending AA meetings.
 But the road to recovery would mean changing himself in the deepest possible ways.
 Could Michael finally learn what it meant to be a good man?

 Honest and inspiring, this is a powerful story of redemption.
 Today Michael is a successful businessman and a loving father who spends time helping others find their way.

-'Courageous and brutally honest' – Ollie Ollerton, ex-Special Forces soldier.
+'Courageous and brutally honest' – Ollie Ollerton, ex-Special Forces soldier, author of Break Point.

 Courageous and brutally honest

 Young Offender is a memoir to shine a light in the darkest of nights, a harrowing, heart breaking autobiography that feels like it was written in tears and blood.
 Michael Maisey crawled from the wreckage of what feels like every bad break in the world – domestic violence, sexual abuse, drugs, alcohol, incarceration and cruelty that staggers the mind - emerging with a story of redemption, hope and love.

 I loved everything about this book . . .
 There is such hope here.
 If one young man can make these changes, and inspire others to create value with their own lives too, then maybe we all can.